-You’re a performance engineer after all, so it’s your job to open up the minds of your developers to early-performance testing.
-There’s no need for you implement all the cases.
+You’re a performance engineer, after all, so it’s your job to open up the minds of your developers to early-performance testing.
+There’s no need for you to implement all the cases.
 Just provide guidance and ensure the developers can run scaled-down performance tests by leveraging the tool-set they already know.

 How often do your developers and performance-testing teams utilize their test sets?
 Executing this testing and then deploying the new product to production is often the preferred approach.
 Obviously, there isn’t enough time to fix the issues identified as the agreed go-to -production date is just around the corner.
 In such cases, project leads and decision makers have to go ahead and take the big risk of moving on to production without having addressed performance issues at the start.

 A better strategy for dealing with any last-minute hotspots is to make performance testing part of your engineers’ daily work.
 Performance testing for continuous delivery is a great starting point.
 I highly recommend that you increase your performance-testing coverage in the early development stages, and make sure this testing is executed as part of the daily schedule.
 Ideally, you should facilitate an automated-performance gate within your build pipeline.
 The result will be a win-win situation for the entire team.
 The continuous performance baseline and the automated results reporting will help to bring the crucial performance metrics into full view of your developers.
 With frequent executions of automated-performance tests you can identify hotspots much earlier and fix these problems much more easily because the recent code changes will still be fresh in their minds.